gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/non-tutorials/createconfgro.rst

 ..  container:: justify

-    Here box is an array containing the box size along all 3 coordinates of space, respectively Lx, Ly, and Lz.
-Here a cubic box of lateral dimension 3.6 nm is used.
+    Here, *box* is an array containing the box size along all 3 coordinates of space, respectively *Lx*, *Ly*, and *Lz*.
+A cubic box of lateral dimension :math:`3.6 ~ \text{nm}` is used.

+..  container:: justify

-    Now, let us choose a salt concentration, and calculate the number of ions and water molecules accordingly, while also choosing the total number of residues (here I call residue either a molecule or an ion):
+    Let us choose a salt concentration, and calculate the number of ions and water molecules accordingly, while also choosing the total number of residues (here I call residue either a molecule or an ion).
+    Add the following to *generategro.py*:

 ..  code-block:: python
-    :caption: *to be copied in generategro.py*

     Mh2o = 0.018053 # kg/mol - water
     ntotal = 720 # total number of molecule